-The Fine Arts Department of the School of Arts, Sciences and Communication offers coursework in two areas: Computer Graphics and Graphic Design.
-Work in these areas lead to the Bachelor of Fine Arts (BFA) degree.
+The Fine Arts Program of the College of Arts and Sciences is offered in two areas: computer graphics and graphic design.
+Both lead to the Bachelor of Fine Arts.

-A distinguished faculty of practicing artists, art historians and designers expose the student to a variety of artistic approaches, from traditional through contemporary styles.
+A distinguished faculty of practicing artists and designers expose the student to a meaningful and rigorous academic experience that fosters creative exploration, critical thinking, refined craftsmanship, and professional development as they prepare for their art and design careers.
 Admission is competitive.
-Fine Arts applicants are required to submit portfolios of artwork; samples are evaluated for artistic skills, potential and overall presentation.
+Fine Arts applicants are required to submit a portfolio of previous artwork in which samples are evaluated for artistic skills, potential, and overall presentation.